> Louis Killen > Songs > Pleasant and Delightful

 Pleasant and Delightful / A Sailor and His True Love

-Arthur Smith sang The Sailor and His True Love on 10 October 1953 at The Ship Inn, Blaxhall.
-This recording was included in 2014 on the Topic anthology The Barley Mow (The Voice of the People Volume 26).
+Arthur Smith sang The Sailor and His True Love at The Ship Inn, Blaxhall, on 10 October 1953.
+This Peter Kennedy recording was included in 2014 on the Topic anthology The Barley Mow (The Voice of the People Volume 26).

 Harry Cox sang Charming and Delightful to Peter Kennedy in London in December 1953.
 This recording was included in 2000 on Cox’s Rounder anthology What Will Become of England?.

-Sam Larner sang Pleasant and Delightful in a recording by Ewan MacColl and Peggy Seeger made in 1958-60.
-This was published in 1961 on his Folkways Records album Now is the Time for Fishing (later released on CD on the Topic label).
+Sam Larner sang Happy and Delightful in a recording by Ewan MacColl and Peggy Seeger made in 1958-60.
+This was published in 1961 on his Folkways Records album Now Is the Time for Fishing (re-released in 2000 on CD on the Topic label). and was included in 2014 on Larner’s Musical Traditions anthology Cruising Round Yarmouth.

-George Townshend of Lewes, Sussex, sang Pleasant and Delightful in 1960 to Ken Stubbs and in ca. 1961 to Brian Matthews in ca. 1961.
+George Townshend of Lewes, Sussex, sang Pleasant and Delightful in 1960 to Ken Stubbs and in ca. 1961 to Brian Matthews.
 Both recordings were included in 2012 on his Musical Traditions anthology Come, Hand to Me the Glass.
 Brian Matthews and Rod Stradling commented in the accompanying booklet:

 This song may be of quite recent origin, since almost half of the known examples are sound recordings, and there’s only one broadside printing.
 On the other hand, there’s an older and widely printed broadside Jimmy and his True Love, which might well be an earlier version—or it may just be a song with universal appeal and a good chorus that people still enjoy singing.
 Of the 40 or so instances in Roud, most are from the south west of England or East Anglia—though Gavin Greig collected a dozen examples in Scotland in the early years of last century.
 No other Sussex version has been collected.